cmsrs/cmsrs3/README.md

     - admin (email: adm@cmsrs.pl, pass: cmsrs123)
     - client (email: client@cmsrs.pl, pass: cmsrs456)

-Before running this command, you can modify these values in the `.env` file:
+ (optionally) Before running this command, you can modify these values in the `.env` file.
+These are the default values:

 ```bash
 ADM_EMAIL='adm@cmsrs.pl'